proxior/lan-wifi-interception-standard/README.md

    username: proxior <br/>
    password: proxior <br/>

+   For create new fake dns follow this steps </br/>
+   Insert into device: getaway: 192.168.2.1 username: proxion pass: proxion  <br/>
+   Go to Application -> DNS Service -> Host <br/>
+   Insert into Host Name field the dns for spoof e.x www.instagram.gr <br/>
+   Insert into IP Address field the ip from your server e.x 192.168.2.2 <br>
+   Press add.
+Dns spoof registered <br/> <br/>

    You can use this device for three operations <br/>

    First operation is router.
 Connect to dsl cable in to dsl port in device <br/>